swift-server/swift-aws-lambda-runtime/readme.md

 ### Receive and respond with JSON objects

-Typically, your Lambda functions will receive an input parameter expressed as JSON and will respond with another JSON.
-The Swift AWS Lambda runtime automatically takes care of encoding and decoding JSON objects when your Lambda function handler accepts `Decodable` and returns `Encodable` conforming `struct`.
+Typically, your Lambda functions will receive an input parameter expressed as JSON and will respond with some other JSON.
+The Swift AWS Lambda runtime automatically takes care of encoding and decoding JSON objects when your Lambda function handler accepts `Decodable` and returns `Encodable` conforming types.

 Here is an example of a minimal function that accepts a JSON object as input and responds with another JSON object.